codefori/vscode-ibmi/docs/README.md

 A compatible version of [db2util](https://github.com/IBM/ibmi-db2util) needs to be installed on the IBM i for the Database Browser to work.

-If installed, db2util is also used to more quickly populate the MEMBER BROWSER list.
-However, incompatible versions of db2util may fail to populate the MEMBER BROWSER list. db2util 1.0.12 is known to work.
+If installed, db2util is also used to more quickly populate the OBJECT BROWSER list(s).
+However, incompatible versions of db2util may fail to populate the OBJECT BROWSER list(s). db2util 1.0.12 is known to work.
 You can ignore db2util by deselecting "**Enable SQL**" in *Settings: Connection*.

 ## Tips & Tricks

 ### Search source files and IFS directories

-You can now right click and click 'Search' on IFS directories and source files to search through the content of streamfiles and source members.
+Right click and click 'Search' on IFS directories and source files to search through the content of streamfiles and source members.

 ### Overtype